meteocima/ensemble-runner/readme.md

 The config files contains following variables:

-* __GeogDataDir__					- path to a directory containing static geographic data used by geogrid.exe.
-* __CovarMatrixesDir__				- path to a directory containing background errors of covariance matrices.
 * __GeogridProc__ 					- number of MPI processes to use when running `geogrid.exe`
 * __MetgridProc__ 					- number of MPI processes to use when running `metgrid.exe`
-* __WrfProc__ 						- number of MPI processes to use when running `wrf.exe` to run the final forecast or ensemble members
+* __WrfProc__ 						- number of MPI processes to use when running `wrf.exe` to run the control forecast or ensemble members
+* __WWrfStepProc__ 					- number of cores to use for `wrf.exe` in the the intermediate steps of assimilation.
 * __WrfdaProc__ 					- number of MPI processes to use when running `dawrf_var.exe`
 * __RealProc__ 						- number of MPI processes to use when running `real.exe`
-* __WrfStepProcCount__ 				- number of MPI processes to use when running `wrf.exe` to run the intermediate steps
 * __MpiOptions__					- additional arguments to pass in every invocation of `mpirun`
+* __ObDataDir__                     - directory where the observation data to assimilate are stored.
+* __GeogDataDir__					- path to a directory containing static geographic data used by `geogrid.exe`.
+* __CovarMatrixesDir__				- path to a directory containing background errors of covariance matrices.
-* __RunWPS__						- specify if boundary conditions are produced or read from an `inputs` directory
+* __RunWPS__						- specify if boundary and input conditions are produced with WPS or read from `inputs` directory
 * __EnsembleMembers__				- number of members in the ensemble (excluding the control forecast)
-* __EnsembleParallelism__			- how many ensemble members to run in parallel
+* __EnsembleParallelism__			- how many ensemble members to run in parallel.
+* __AssimilateObservations__        - whether to assimilate observations or not.
 * __AssimilateOnlyInnerDomain__		- when true, assimilation of observation data is done only for the innermost domain
 * __AssimilateFirstCycle__			- when true, assimilation of observation data is done also in the first cycle
-* __CoresPerNode__					- specify how many cores each node has
+* __CoresPerNode__					- Number of cores per node in the cluster where the simulation is run.

 Additionally, some other informations are read from environment variables.
-Some of this variables are already defined by other parts of the system, other ones change for every simulations, so it does not make sense to have them in the config file.
+Some of these variables are already defined by other parts of the system (e.g. by loaded shell modules).
+Other ones change for every simulations run (e.g. start date or duration of the forecast), so it does not make sense to have them in the config file.
+Herebelow a list of such variables:

 * __START_FORECAST__	-	start of forecast to simulate, in format YYYY-MM-DD-HH.
 If `START_FORECAST` is omitted, the system find the date or dates to run by reading the file `inputs/arguments.txt`
 * __DURATION_HOURS__	-	duration of the forecast. value is ignored when file `inputs/arguments.txt` is used.